googlefonts/variable-components-spec/variable-components-spec.md

 exceed the range of master values by a factor related to the number of axes involved.

+In one case (component scale factors) we chose to use a three-bit field to specify the number of integer bits to be used for scale factors.
+This gives us a flexible range that can be made to fit the required range.

+In other cases (`Angle16` and `Coord16`) we simply chose a larger range than required for the master values, so there is some wiggle room for delta values that are outside of the master value range.

 ## Field formats

 **`Angle16`**: this is an int16 value used to represent an angle between -360 and +360